Xavier-MC/docs/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-Some file is powered by PaperMC
+Some file is powered by PaperMC and LeavesMC.

 ### Installation